shafu0x/awesome-smart-contracts/README.md

 ## Contributing

-Want to add a protocol you love, or improve this list?
-Contributions are welcome!
-Please open an issue or submit a pull request.
-Before contributing, check out our [contribution guidelines](CONTRIBUTING.md) if available.
+open up a pr

 ## License

-Do whatever you want bro
+do whatever you want bro